bdlangton/fitbot/README.md

 > This prevents fitbot from alerting users when it posts to Slack.

 ## Changelog

+### `1.3.0`
+Strava made changes to their API so they don't give as much data on the API calls.
+This required a change to this bot.
+First, they don't show the timestamp of the activities, so we can't check if data is stale.
+This shouldn't be a big deal as the first time the script starts, it doesn't post old activities, but instead puts them in the db so we know not to ever post them.
+Strava also doesn't return the activity ID or athlete IDs.
+This means that we can't link to the activity within the post.
+Also, to determine activities that already have been posted, we have to go off the activity name + distance, which should be unique except in very rare instances.

 ### `1.2.0`
 `blocklist` option added for athletes who wish to be a part of a club but do not wish to have their activities posted to Slack.